KyleDavidsonPro/kyledavidsonpro.github.com/_posts/2014-12-07-Building-Dynamic-Forms-with-Angular-Directives.md

 At each iteration, we pass the field object into our directive, along with an object to keep track of all the form data that gets entered.
 So what you're left with when the user completes the form is an object that contains keys for each field, along with values from what the user has entered.
 This is particularly useful because we're using an isolated scope for our field directive, that is, the directive definition looks like this:

 <script src="https://gist.github.com/KyleDavidsonPro/b807657ded3e49294665.js"></script>
-It's worth discussing scope because it can cause a lot of confusion for those new to Angular.
+It's worth discussing scope because it can cause a lot of confusion for those new to Angular, especially when working with directives like ng-repeat.
+You can find a great explanation on scopes [here](https://github.com/angular/angular.js/wiki/Understanding-Scopes).
 You can define your directive's scope as one of the following:
 <ol>
 	<li><b>False (default)</b>: The directive does not create a new scope.
 Do not use this when designing reusable directives,
 		you want a reusable component to be independant of the outside world, you should be able to plug it in anywhere in your app